rkilchmn/frontac24/README.md

 sales by sales channel.
 For example, if customers are retail and wholesale, the report will subtotal retail and wholesale sales separately.

+## Add paging and scrolling to select pop-up

+In FA, the select pop-up shows a (configurable) limited amount of items.
+This can confuse the user into thinking that the search item does no exist when in reality the search was limited.

+BF adds scrolling and paging to the select pop-up and no items are eliminated.
+Internally,
+the custom select display code was replaced with the built-in db_pager function.
+This eliminates many lines of code and makes the user interface consistent with other FA search functions.